SaiNave/SaiNave/README.md

 </br>✨ Activities I do: badminton🏸, aerobics 🏃‍♀️, hiking 🥾, ice skating ⛸️ and, an avid traveller

 ## My current Focus
-- Improving advance python programming and SQL skills
+- Working with advance Python, R programming and SQL
+- Understanding NoSQL
 - Working on personal projects based on python programming, database management, data analysis and visualization.
 - Open for new job opportunities